 The new designs attempted to homogenize the general look of the Disney Princess line and the different art-styles, which led to everyone either getting paler or darker, the brightness being turned up to max, and some of the efforts to make the art seem more detailed really failed to the point where dark-eyed characters seemed blue-eyed.
 The homogenization of art style, however, led to the faces looking more Caucasian than anything.

 All of the Disney Princesses are treated as such.
 The older princesses receive the most disdain, as the time period their movies were made from put them in the passive role that would not be acceptable in a female role-model today.
 Even the modern princesses are often closely scrutinized and found unworthy, particularly Ariel.
 While there is some truth to the criticisms, the biggest criticisms lobbied at the girls tend to twist the actual events of the movie.
-For instance, the common criticism that Ariel gives up her life at home for a man isn't exactly true—Ariel clearly desired to live with humans long before she knew who Eric was, he just was the catalyst to actively going out.
+For instance, the common criticism that Ariel gives up her life at home for a man isn't exactly true—Ariel clearly desired to live with humans long before she knew who Eric was (her famous musical number was even all about it!), he just was the catalyst to actively going out, as well as blaming Snow White and Aurora for "not saving themselves", despite the fact that both were under spells against their will and could do nothing about it.

 Disney draws a lot of ire from the older fans when Mulan is put in a feminine dress (particular the pink one with make-up that she felt uncomfortable in).
 However, as with the above case, even those criticisms are often twisted—Mulan is also clearly uncomfortable wearing armor and hiding herself that way, and did like looking cute in the pink dress even if she disliked the prospect of an Arranged Marriage.
 The happy medium is usually the far more practical (and plain) dress she wears at the end of the film.